 - Some users report a rash when first using it

-Green Tidings takes it’s all-natural reputation seriously so that you won’t find even a hint of harmful ingredients in their deodorants.
+Green Tidings takes its all-natural reputation seriously, so you won’t find even a hint of harmful ingredients in their deodorants.
 It provides a natural defense against body odor.

-Natural deodorants consist of ingredients that won’t harm the skin – or potentially cause serious health issues – in the way that many chemical-based synthetic deodorants do.
-But that doesn’t mean you can’t develop rashes, itching, and other minor irritation while using natural deodorants.
-It may be the result of essential oil sensitivity, or a sensitivity to the pH of the baking soda in the products.
+Natural deodorants consist of ingredients that won’t harm the skin – or potentially cause serious health issues – in the way that many chemical-based synthetic deodorants do, but that doesn’t mean you can’t develop rashes, itching, and other minor irritations while using natural deodorants.
+It may be the result of essential oil sensitivity or a sensitivity to the pH of the baking soda in the products.

 Real Purity Roll-On Deodorant was created with skin sensitivity in mind, as its natural and organic ingredients provide long-lasting, non-irritating protection.
 It’s the best natural deodorant for sensitive skin.
 It also contains pure natural oils that provide a refreshing scent.

-Real Purity doesn’t contain aluminum or other harmful ingredients such as preservatives, colors and, as mentioned, artificial fragrance.
+Real Purity doesn’t contain aluminum or other harmful ingredients such as preservatives, colors, or, as mentioned, artificial fragrance.
 Here’s a look at some of what it does include, however: